 From the utilitarian perspective, a forest is healthy if it satisfies management objectives, whatever they might be, and unhealthy if it does not.
 Consistency with management objectives is central to many such definitions of forest health (Monnig and Byler 1992).
 However, the utilitarian approach suffers from some obvious and debilitating inadequacies.
 First, if healthy forests meet management objectives, but creating and maintaining a healthy forest are the management objectives, then we have a case of circular logic where creating a healthy forest depends on the occurrence of a healthy forest.
-Second, a single forest may be viewed as healthy from one perspective, but unhealthy from another depending upon competing management objectives are mandated, as on most National Forest lands in the USA.
+Second, a single forest may be viewed as healthy from one perspective, but unhealthy from another depending upon competing management objectives.
+This situation is especially problematic where multiple management objectives are mandated, as on most National Forest lands in the USA.
 The utilitarian approach is most appropriate on forestlands with unambiguous management objectives, e.g., private industrial forests managed for wood fiber or public wilderness areas managed to preserve biodiversity.